-The blood continues to pour out, so I call Julie at work and ask her to come home to take me to A & E.
+The blood continues to pour out, so I have to call an ambulance to take me to A & E.

 After waiting for the surgeon to visit, I'm informed that what has happened was totally expected and that I should have known about it.
-Apparently, I have so many stitches inside me, and a big empty space where things used to be that my body is constantly moving, and so will bleed a little.
+Apparently, I have so many stitches inside me, and a big empty space where things used to be that my insides are constantly moving, and so will bleed a little.

-With a drain installed, the blood flows into it, but as it was removed in the hospital (see 25th March), the blood has nowhere to go, so it simply collects.
+With a drain installed, the blood flows into it, but as it was removed in the hospital (see diary entry dated 25th March), the blood has nowhere to go, so it simply collects.
 Eventually the blood has to come out under the effects of gravity.
-As it has not really bled much since the drain was removed, it looked quite dramatic when it did.
+As it has not really bled much since the drain was removed, it looked quite dramatic when it happened.

 I had some blood tests, and was put on a drip for the afternoon before being sent home with some padding to help mop up.

 Lazy day - I can't do much as it all aches - but I'm only bleeding a little now which is nice.

 I found out that I will bleed if I sit on the loo to urinate - I'd rather not bleed at all, but I think it's best that I "let the blood out" so it does not collect like last time.